dchoff/SinGan/README.md

 Results from having run these models can be found [here](./code/results).
 The stylized results can be found [here](./code/test_output/results).
 The pre-trained models for CartoonGAN can similarly be found [here](./code/cartoonGAN/pretrained_model).

 Please note that if you wish to reobtain the results for a provided model, you should empty out the results that are already in that model's results directory, as the code will not attempt to overwrite images that are already there.
+Additionally, the outputted generated images are in the format GEN_x_y.png (or GEN_x_y.jpg if stylized), where x refers to the current scale and y refers to the current iteration in that scale.
+Thus, higher x's are demonstrable of the final results of the models (e.g. GEN_8_43.png), while y is indicative of more variability.

 ## Results